FranciscoKloganB/hive-simulator/README.md

 ```

 ## Usage
 For easier usage, the projects includes a script to create simulation files and another script to run them as many times as you desire.
 For the most part, scripts, packages and modules are extensively documented.
-If you have any doubts you may contact me.
+If you have any doubts, *regarding functionality*, you may contact me, I am not available to help with installation problems as that can be dependant on many factors.

 1. Place a file or files you wish to test durability inside the folder /app/static/shared.
 We provide a 8.78MB game and a 45.0MB raw photo.